McMinds-Lab/multilingual_journal_club/README.md

 ---

-To provide feedback on someone else's work, please directly edit their file by navigating to it in the browser and clicking the pencil-shaped 'edit' button.
+To provide feedback on someone else's work, either provide inline comments and edits via the pull request, or directly edit their file by navigating to it in the browser and clicking the pencil-shaped 'edit' button.
 Your changes will need to be 'committed' in the same way as new-file creation - you will have to commit your changes to a branch other than 'main', and then create a pull request if you want to merge your changes into the main branch.

 When creating pull requests, you have the option to 'assign' the request to someone - if you do this, they will get a notification and can review your changes, approve the request, and complete the merge.
 The main branch will then have the updated version of the writing, and you can use the compare tool to see the differences between the old version and the new one.